microsoft/moaw/workshops/serverless-overview/workshop.md

 - Create a `func.py` at the same level of `__init__.py`.
 - Copy all the content of `__init__.py` into `func.py`.
-- Leave the `__init__.py` empty, this is mandatory for Python to find the files in that folder
+- Leave the `__init__.py` empty, this is a best practice for Python and the file is mandatory for Python itself to find the other files in the folder.

 Update the `function.json` with two environment variables:

-- the storage account container
+- the storage account container : `STORAGE_ACCOUNT_CONTAINER`
-- the Storage Account connection string.
+- the Storage Account connection string : `STORAGE_ACCOUNT_CONNECTION_STRING`

 And don't forget to change the `scriptFile` to use `func.py`: